so-stj/IPDroper/README.md

  4) LACNIC - Latin American and Caribbean Internet Address Registry

  5) AFNIC - Association française pour le nommage Internet en coopération

-  User allow to select one that numbers between 1-5 of NRO.
-  After that enter the country alpha2 code to block and begin the process of configuration on iptables.